Dryland Hopi Corn 2024

 Concha White Corn / Jul 9th 2024

-Emergence was better than I though inititally and part of this patch is doing well and making ears.
+Concha White x Other Selected White Kernels (Update August 20th) Emergence was better than I though inititally and part of this patch is doing well and making ears.
 These were planted close together and augur drilled with no furrows.
 An single initial application of water after planting seems beneficial and warrants further testing.
-The patch is small and the area seems like it might be the 3rd best for growing corn.
-Since several types of corn were planted it is hard to determine if a certain variety is doing better or the variation is the result of location.
-The corn at the north end of this patch is doing best.
-Once I have enough seeds I'd like to plant larger areas evenly to map out and mark which areas are best.
-The corn from this patch will be a White Concha-Hopi hybrid and will be selected further for improved yield in absence of irrigation).
+The corn from this patch is mostly Concha White and the north end of this patch is doing best.

 Planting Spacing (Update Sep 2)

-The root system of pueblo type corn extends much more horizontally than expected compared to similar sized crop plants.
+The root system of Pueblo type corn extends much more horizontally than expected compared to similar sized crop plants.
 I went back and looked at my observations and comments since 2022 and I am kicking myself for not learning this sooner even though in 2022 the Hopi Corn did not do well when closely planted (even with irrigation and the one that did produce best was on bare soil at the end of the garden patch and 6 feet away from any other plants.)

 Before planting in 2023, I did some calculations of how much ground area I thought should be given for each plant.
 Before planting in 2024 I though spacing might be less important than faster canopy closure, but this was wrong.
 There seems to be a practical reason for everything the Hopi do when planting corn.
 Planting in hills reduces labor per yield, spacing plants far apart and removing competing vegetation reduces competition for ground moisture, planting multiple kernels per hole and thinning ensures proper plant density, planting deeply and putting moist soil back in the bottom of the hole improves germination and increases access to available moisture, and making a hole and filling completely reduces evaporation compared to furrow planting.